nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

     DiMultiDegreeView({'a': 1, 'c': 2, 'd': 2, 'e': 1}),
     DiMultiDegreeView({'a': 1, 'b': 1, 'e': 1, 'f': 3})]

-Alternatively, we may obtain the degree of a specific node in a given snapshot, e.g., node :math:`a_0`:
+Alternatively, we may also obtain the degree of a specific node in a given snapshot, e.g., node :math:`a_0`:

 .. code-block:: python